yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

    Data filtering and aggregation techniques are used to extract specific subsets of data and derive meaningful insights from them.
 In this project, the following techniques were applied.
-- Filtering by date: The dataset was filtered based on a specific date range or specific days of the week to focus on sales patterns during certain periods.
+- Filtering by date: The dataset was filtered based on a specific date range to focus on sales patterns during certain periods.
 - Filtering by branch or city: The dataset was filtered to analyze sales performance at specific branches or cities.
 -	Aggregating sales data: Various aggregation functions, such as SUM, COUNT, AVERAGE, and MAX, were applied to calculate key metrics like total sales, average unit price, total tax, and gross income.
--	Grouping and sorting: The dataset was grouped by specific columns (e.g., product line, customer type) and sorted based on certain criteria (e.g., sales volume, gross income) to identify trends and patterns.
+-	Grouping and sorting: The dataset was grouped by specific columns (e.g., product line, customer type) and sorted based on certain criteria to identify trends and patterns.